EAST FREMANTLE LACROSSE CLUB HISTORY

 Outstanding 2017 campaigns, with State League Mens and Womens Premierships, was equaled by the all conquering Division 3 Blue Boys, as they broke the Blues 30 drought in this grade, to secure minor premiership and premiership glory.

-Premiership success is currently being led by the Blues - Womens State League with their #drivefor5 2019 campaign çhasing their 5th back to back premiership in 2019.
+Premiership success is currently being led by the Blues - Womens State League with their #drivefor5 2019 campaign çhasing and securing their 5th back to back premiership in 2019.
+The #chase4six begins in 2020.

 Success on a World Stage